signalfx/collectd-rabbitmq/README.md

 An additional configuration option is available:

 * HTTPTimeout - Integer value in seconds before timing out when connecting to the RabbitMQ Management API.
-Defaults to 1 second.
+Defaults to 60 seconds.
 * FieldLength - Set the number of characters used to encode dimension data.
                 This option should only ever be set if you specifically compiled collectd with a non-default value for